Reggie Mantle: Interests and personality

 Reggie is Archie Andrews's rival, and has a perennial crush on Veronica Lodge.
 The fact that she loves Archie makes Reggie jealous, so he spends most of his time trying to outwit Archie, and playing practical jokes on him.
 Despite the rivalry, he and Archie are generally amicable, and often spend time together pursuing dates or practicing athletics.
 In Archie's Double Digest #201, during the possibility of Archie moving, he eventually admits he would miss Archie, whom he calls his best friend.
-In a lot of the older Archie Comics stories, Reggie and Archie team up to play pranks on Jughead Jones.
-Their schemes usually backfire as Jughead outwits them.
-Jughead and Archie are best friends since the creation of the characters.
+In certain older Archie Comics stories, Reggie and Archie team up to play pranks on Jughead Jones; however, their schemes usually backfire as Jughead outwits them.

-Other than Veronica, Reggie is romantically interested in Midge Klump, who is the girlfriend of one of Reggie's athletic teammates, the physically big and strong but not too bright Moose Mason, who is very jealous of anyone appearing to try to become romantically involved with Midge.
-Reggie's relentless efforts to spend time with Midge without attracting Moose's ire are a running gag.
+Other than Veronica, Reggie is romantically interested in Midge Klump, the girlfriend of brawny but dimwitted athlete Moose Mason.
+A running gag in the series features Reggie attempting to spend time with Midge without attracting Moose's anger and jealousy.
 He occasionally seeks to date other women, including Betty Cooper.
 Reggie and Betty frequently join forces to try and break up Archie and Veronica.
-In some stories, Reggie and Betty are shown to be a couple, even though their respective interests still lie with Veronica and Archie.
-The Life with Archie series looks to a future where Archie marries Veronica and Betty and Reggie are a loving couple.
-It has been hinted that they are thinking about getting married.
+In some stories, Reggie and Betty are shown to be a couple, even though their respective interests still lie with Veronica and Archie; for example, the Life with Archie series portrays a future in which Archie marries Veronica and Betty and Reggie are a loving couple.
+In other storylines, Reggie has occasionally been known to date Cheryl Blossom.

-In the rare occasions when Reggie is genuinely trying to help someone, the others usually believe he has nefarious motives, and are wary of trusting him.

-Reggie is insanely jealous of anyone else but him being in the spotlight, and will sometimes deliberately cause them trouble to get what he wants.

-Reggie is also known to date Cheryl Blossom occasionally.
 The two have very similar personalities and, at one point, before she dates a boy named George, try going out together.
 Like Betty and Veronica, however, Cheryl mainly uses Reggie as an alternative to Archie.
+Another arc features Reggie falling in love with Veronica's cousin Harper and developing a long-distance relationship with her.

+Reggie is insanely jealous of anyone else but him being in the spotlight, and will sometimes deliberately cause them trouble to get what he wants.

 On certain occasions, Reggie shows a kinder side where he will come to the aid of his friends or total strangers, although he prefers to keep these good deeds secret.
 In one comic, he has a close childhood friendship with an elderly woman named Mrs. Finklehoff.

-In one storyline, Reggie is shown to have fallen in love with Veronica's cousin, Harper.
-They have a long-distance relationship, so there aren't many times they are shown together.
-Harper is a disabled author, blogger, and fashion designer with an automated, bedazzled, bright pink wheelchair.
+Due to Reggie's reputation for arrogance and scheming, his peers often distrust his motives even when he is genuinely intending to help someone.